cds 1.4.0

 Unlinks the item val from the list.

-The function searches the item val in the list and unlink it from the list if it is found and it is equal to val.
+The function searches the item val in the list and unlinks it from the list if it is found and it is equal to val.

 The function returns true if success and false otherwise.